-For the purpose of section 5, for 2010/11, an entity is required to provide the requested information regarding 2008/09 and 2009/10 to the extent that records and information have been provided to the entity by the participating Councils.
+For the purpose of section 5, an entity is required to provide the requested information regarding 2008/09 and 2009/10 to the extent that further records and information have been provided to the entity by the participating Councils.

-If Councils do not provide required historical information, entities must seek from Councils the reason for this.
+If Councils do not provide required historical information, entities must seek from Councils the reason for this and provide this to the Authority.